-This project involved the remodeling and refurbishment of an existing detached family house on the Dulwich Estate.
+This project involved the remodelling of an existing detached family house on the Dulwich Estate.
 As part of the works a new basement was constructed.
-The client’s brief was to create flexible family living spaces, that would be bathed in natural light and possess a greater sense of informality and connection with the garden and the surrounding landscape.
+The client’s brief was to create flexible family living spaces, that would be bathed in natural light and possess a greater sense of connection with the garden and the surrounding landscape.

 Externally two key new elements are proposed.
-A frameless glass box is positioned to one side of the entrance door, located over a new stair that serves all levels.
-The open design of the stair ensures that the natural light captured by the glass box is allowed to penetrate into the adjacent entrance hall and down into the basement.
-To other side of the entrance door a glass wall runs the full height of the building before folding up onto the pitched roof surface above.
+A frameless glass box is positioned to one side of the entrance door, allowing light to penetrate into the adjacent entrance hall and down into the new basement.
+To the other side of the entrance door, a glass wall runs the full height of the building before folding up onto the pitched roof surface above.
 A dramatic new triple height space is carved out behind this glass wall and connects the entrance hall to all levels of the home.

 These new glazed areas are detailed as minimal, crisp elements, designed to read as discreet and modest additions that are sympathetic to the character of the existing house.
-The generous sliding glass walls with their minimal frames, amplify the sense of connection between internal and external spaces.
-To one side of the house two adjacent glass walls are able to slide away from one another, dissolving the corner of the house and the allowing the living spaces to become completely open to the garden.
+The generous sliding glass walls amplify the sense of connection between internal and external spaces.
+To one side of the house, two adjacent glass walls are able to slide away from one another, dissolving the corner of the house and the allowing the living spaces to become completely open to the garden.

-The intention was to create a series of internal and external spaces that are seen through one another and work in unison.
-As you move around the house different views emerge with glimpses to the gardens beyond and framed views of the sky and the canopies of the adjacent mature trees and views out across to central London.
+The intention was to create a series of internal and external spaces that are seen through one another, creating spatial variety.
+As you move around the house different views emerge with glimpses to the gardens beyond and framed views of the sky and the canopies of the adjacent mature trees.
 The variety of new glazing treatments allows the interior of the house to capture the changing quality of natural light and sunlight through the course of the day.